Duisburg: Culture

 Duisburg hosts a comprehensive range of cultural facilities and events.
 A highlight is the annual "Duisburger Akzente", a festival focusing on modern social, political and cultural topics.

 Alongside Düsseldorf, Duisburg is one of the seats of the Deutsche Oper am Rhein, one of the major opera houses in Germany.
 The Duisburg Philharmonic Orchestra is one of Germany's orchestras with an international reputation.

 Due to its history as a harbour city and a trade and industrial center, Duisburg offers a variety of architectural places of interest, such as the German Inland Waterways Museum.
-Buildings vary from old churches such as St. Johann Baptist in Duisburg-Hamborn, which was built in 900, to modern age buildings such as Micro-Electronic-Centrum in Duisburg-Neudorf, built in 1995.
-Another subject of interest is the Landschaftspark Duisburg-Nord an abandoned industrial complex open to the public and an Anchor Point of ERIH, The European Route of Industrial Heritage.
+Buildings vary from old churches such as Hamborn Abbey, which was built in 900, to modern age buildings such as Micro-Electronic-Centrum in Duisburg-Neudorf, built in 1995.
+Another subject of interest is the Landschaftspark Duisburg-Nord, an abandoned industrial complex open to the public and an Anchor Point of ERIH, The European Route of Industrial Heritage.
 The city center contains the Wilhelm Lehmbruck Museum, the municipal theatre and the shopping street known as the "fountain mile".

 The city also contains two botanical gardens, the Botanischer Garten Duisburg-Hamborn and the Botanischer Garten Kaiserberg, as well as a number of municipal parks.

 On 24 July 2010, 21 people were killed and hundreds injured in the city during the Love Parade disaster.
 The Love Parade was an electronic dance music festival and technoparade.